Addicted to Love (song)

-"Addicted to Love" is a song by English rock singer Robert Palmer released in 1986.
-It is the third song on Palmer's eighth studio album Riptide (1985) and was released as its second single.
+"Addicted to Love" is a song by the English rock singer Robert Palmer released in 1986.
+It is the third song on Palmer's eighth studio album Riptide (1985) and was released as its third single.
 The single version is a shorter edit of the full-length album version.

-The song entered the Billboard Hot 100 chart the week ending 8 February 1986.
-The song ended up topping the Billboard Hot 100, as well as the Billboard Top Rock Tracks chart.
-It was one of the last 45 RPM singles to receive a million-selling Gold certification.
+The song entered the US Billboard Hot 100 chart the week ending 8 February 1986.
+The song topped the Billboard Hot 100, as well as the Billboard Top Rock Tracks chart, and it received a gold certification for shipping half a million copies in the United States.
 It also reached number one in Australia and number five on the UK Singles Chart.
 "Addicted to Love" became Palmer's signature song, thanks in part to a popular video featuring high fashion models.

 Background

 Originally intended to be a duet with Chaka Khan, the song was made without her because her record company at the time would not grant her a release to work on Palmer's label, Island Records.
 Chaka Khan is still credited for the vocal arrangements in the album liner notes.

-Andy Taylor of Duran Duran (and a bandmate of Palmer's from the Power Station) provides lead guitar.
-The other guitar part on the song is played by Eddie Martinez, while keyboards were played by Wally Badarou.
-As well as producing the song, Bernard Edwards also played the bass.
-The song is also notable for its opening drum solo by Tony Thompson, another Power Station alumnus.
+Most guitar parts, including the solo, were played by Eddie Martinez.
+Andy Taylor of Duran Duran (and a bandmate of Palmer's from the Power Station) added rhythm guitar.
+Keyboards were played by Wally Badarou.
+As well as producing the song, Bernard Edwards played the bass.
+The song's opening drum solo is by Tony Thompson, another Power Station alumnus.

-Noddy Holder (the lead vocalist of English rock band Slade) stated in an interview that this song was the main track he wished he had written himself.
-"The one main song that I wish that I'd written and recorded is 'Addicted to Love' by Robert Palmer.
-To me, that's a perfect pop song.
-Everything about it really hits the nail on the head."

 Music video

 The music video (which uses the shorter single version of this song), directed by English photographer Terence Donovan, was one of the most noted of the era.
-The video features Palmer performing the song with an abstract "band", being a group of female models whose pale skin, heavy makeup, dark hair, and seductive, rather mannequin-like expression follow the style of women in Patrick Nagel paintings.
+The video features Palmer performing the song with an abstract "band", a group of female models whose pale skin, heavy makeup, dark hair, and seductive, rather mannequin-like expression follow the style of women in Patrick Nagel paintings.

 The five models in the video are Julie Pankhurst (keyboard), Patty Kelly (guitar), Mak Gilchrist (bass guitar), Julia Bolino (guitar), and Kathy Davies (drums).